-The 2014 Chevrolet Sonic’s smooth ride, spacious cabin and great handling make it a standout in the subcompact class, test drivers say.
+The 2014 Chevrolet Sonic’s smooth ride, spacious cabin and great handling make it a standout in the subcompact class, reviewers say.

 - "The 2014 Chevrolet Sonic is one of our top picks for a subcompact sedan or hatchback thanks to its blend of power, comfort and feature availability." -- Edmunds

 - "Available as both a sedan and a hatchback, it offers a refined cabin and surprisingly good driving dynamics." -- Left Lane News

 - "It's fun to drive and offers a surprising depth and breadth of features.
 Lackluster as-tested fuel economy is the only significant black mark on an otherwise excellent small car.
 Sonic merits serious consideration in a class that's becoming ever more competitive." -- Consumer Guide (2013)

 - "Sonic is a good car: useful, easy to drive, a good value.
 It's just not the high-class, scintillating little scooter we were expecting.
 For many buyers, though, it could hit the sweet spot." -- USA Today (2012)

 Like the Sonic, the Ford Fiesta is a subcompact that’s available as a sedan and hatchback.
 Reviewers like the Fiesta’s athletic handling, and they note that it offers an upscale interior with comfortable front seats.

 The Volkswagen Beetle offers dramatic styling and more standard features than the Sonic, including heated front seats.
 When equipped with an optional turbodiesel engine, the Beetle gets good fuel economy for the class.